zanata/zanata-mt/README.md

 ### DEV mode

 DEV mode is enabled when both **MT_AZURE_KEY** and **GOOGLE_APPLICATION_CREDENTIALS** are not present in environment variable.
 You can also enable it by passing a non-empty **DEV_BACKEND** environment variable to the running instance.
-Once enabled and requested, the service will not use any paid service backend but will return wrapped string: 'translated[𠾴 string 𠾴]'.
+Once enabled and requested, the service will not use any paid service backend but will return wrapped string: 'translated[网 string 网]'.

 ----